Lednerb/bilberry-hugo-theme/exampleSite/content/video/kilez-more-leben-und-tod-des-imperialismus.md

 ---
-title: "Kilez More - Leben und Tod des Imperialismus"
+title: "Kilez More - Life And Death Of The Hegemony"
 date: 2017-11-01T16:23:40+01:00

 featuredImage: ""